 Evaluation: No species identified as endangered, threatened, or of special concern are known to exist on the subject property.
-The property contains lands identified as "Priority 5" in the PNA data layer.
-The property was developed in 1983 when a single family residence was constructed on it.
-While Priority 5 of the FNAI PNA data layer indicates that the property may feature habitat which could support species identified as endangered, threatened, or of special concern, this data is not intended for use in a regulatory decision making process.
-The data must be referenced only as a resource to indicate the potential of land to support wildlife.
-If a regulated plant or animal species is identified during development, the applicant must adhere to the applicable standards in the City of Alachua Comprehensive Plan and the Land Development Regulations.
+The property contains no priority lands as identified in the PNA data layer.
+The property was developed in 1987 when a single family residence was constructed on it.
+If a regulated plant or animal species is identified during any future development, the applicant must adhere to the applicable standards in the City of Alachua Comprehensive Plan and the Land Development Regulations.